Chungará Lake: Biology

 The lake hosts a diverse plant and animal community.
 The landscape around the lake includes wetlands known as bofedales; otherwise the vegetation in the region of the lake consists mainly of Polylepis dwarf trees, shrubs and tussock grasses.

 The shoreline vegetation draws birds in such as Andean gull, Chilean flamingo, crested duck, giant coot and Puna plover.

 Aided by the highly transparent waters, large amounts of aquatic plants live in Chungará Lake and are particularly noticeable on the southern shores, where Myriophyllum elatinoides and Potamogeton filifolius occur.
 The shores are inhabited by amphibians such as Rhinella, Pleurodema and Telmatobius, and by molluscs and turbellaria such as Ancylus, Pisidium and Taphius.

 The phytoplankton of the lake is dominated by diatoms in winter and by chlorophyceae in summer.
 Algae include both the large Cladophora and Nostoc genera and the small Botryococcus braunii, Cocconeis placentula, Cyclotella andina and Nephroclamys subsolitaria; the second and the third are diatoms.
-Copepods such as calanoids and cladocera make up the zooplankton.
+Copepods such as calanoids and cladocera make up the zooplankton, which is abundant in Lake Chungará.
 Microbial colonies occur on the shores of Chungará Lake.

 Fish

 The most important and only native fish in Chungará Lake are two endemics; the pupfish Orestias chungarensis and catfish Trichomycterus chungaraensis.

 Orestias chungarensis of Chungará Lake is most closely related to other Orestias species in the Lauca National Park but also those found in Salar de Ascotan and Salar de Carcote.
 This reflects that these waterbodies and the Lauca River were once joined by the former Lake Tauca.
+The fish in Chungará lake show evidence of forming two distinct groups with different food procurement areas.
 In Chungará Lake these fish occur at elevations of over 4.5 km; Orestias is among the fish with the highest occurrences in the world.
 They are further considered to be threatened species by the International Union for Conservation of Nature and the Chilean National Museum of Natural History.

-The rainbow trout also lives in the lake and is considered an invasive species there as it feeds on the threatened Orestias fish; the Chilean government has thus envisaged to take measures to eradicate the fish from the lake.
+Beginning in the 1990s, the rainbow trout also lives in the lake and is considered an invasive species there as it feeds on the threatened Orestias fish; the Chilean government has thus envisaged to take measures to eradicate the fish from the lake.